Cross-country skiing at the 1988 Winter Olympics – Men's 30 kilometre classical

 The men's 30 kilometre classical cross-country skiing competition at the 1988 Winter Olympics in Calgary, Canada, was held on Monday 15 February at the Canmore Nordic Centre in Canmore.

-Each skier started at half a minute intervals, skiing the entire 30 kilometre course.
+The skiers started at 30-second intervals, then skiing the entire 30-kilometre course.
 The Swede Thomas Wassberg was the 1987 World champion and Nikolay Zimyatov of the Soviet Union was the defending Olympic champion from 1984 Olympics in Sarajevo, Yugoslavia.